 The Salvation Army Expands Cadre of Specialized Disaster Response Equipment

-As part of a 2022 endowment from the Lilly Foundation, The Salvation Army Southern Territory pledged to expand its cadre of specialized disaster equipment with the goal of significantly increasing their capacity to respond to large concurrent disasters, especially in a territory prone to increasingly large disasters.
+As part of a 2022 endowment from the Lilly Foundation, The Salvation Army Southern Territory pledged to expand its cadre of specialized disaster equipment to strengthen its capacity to respond to large concurrent disasters in a region experiencing increasing hurricanes and tornado events.

-Toward this end, the Southern Territory commissioned the production of 16 new mobile feeding units, two for each of its eight divisions, from Embassy Specialty Vehicles.
+To achieve this goal, the Southern Territory commissioned the production of 16 new mobile feeding units from Embassy Specialty Vehicles, two for each of its eight divisions.
 In May, EDS professionals from throughout the territory traveled to the Embassy headquarters to view and approve the final prototype before production.
 The first of these vehicles will be delivered to the Florida division this month to be stationed and ready for the 2024 hurricane season at the Clay County, Florida Salvation Army.
 The other 15 units are scheduled to roll out as completed throughout the year.

 These vehicles not only expand and update the existing fleet but also contain innovative new technologies, including a battery power system, GPS tracking, onboard Starlink connectivity to enable teams to navigate and provide internet connectivity to survivors who might otherwise be unable to navigate online assistance systems.

 In addition to the mobile feeding units, the Salvation Army has added two shower/restroom trailers, a new bunkhouse trailer, and a portable generator for use in base camp setup as well as a FORTS portable building and a mobile command post.
-A new refrigerated trailer and box truck will allow quick and safe transportation of food to the frontlines of a disaster, and a vehicle maintenance trailer will allow easier maintenance of the fleet while actively deployed on site.
+A new refrigerated trailer and box truck will allow quick and safe transportation of food to the frontlines of a disaster, and a vehicle maintenance trailer will support faster fleet maintenance while actively deployed on site.

 To round out these technology acquisitions, the Southern Territory has acquired a Starlink mobile satellite internet system for each of its eight divisions to have on hand for quick and easy deployment.
-One of the largest issues in the first days of disaster response is downed communication networks.
+One of the most significant challenges in the first days of disaster response is downed communication networks.
 These systems will allow Salvation Army teams to navigate affected areas and coordinate their efforts quickly to provide service as soon as possible.

 About The Salvation Army